 (e) receive reports and decide upon such other matters as may be necessary for the conduct of the co-operative society’s business.

-A general meeting of a co-operative society shall be convened giving at least fifteen days written notice to the members.
+A general meeting of a co-operative society shall be convened by giving at least fifteen days written notice to the members.

 (5) At the annual general meeting of a co-operative society, the members shall—